hard-nett/airdrop/zk-crates/docs/spec.md

 - *every note must have a way to derive a unique identifier that proves the note has been spent, without revealing which note it was or linking multiple spends together.*

-Two core business logic requirement in the headstash circuit are to have a feasable way to verify that the owner of the `e_pk` is authorizing the spend of a specific note in a headstash instance, and prevent double-spending of headstash allocations.
+Two core business logic requirement in the headstash circuit are to have a feasable way to verify that the owner of the `epk` is authorizing the spend of a specific note in a headstash instance, and prevent double-spending of headstash allocations.
 Normal ECDSA verification for field curves are computationally heavy in circuit, & generate extremely large proof sizes not compatible with on-chain gas limits & a nice UX.

 When a note is is being spent, the owner generates a nullifier & note commitment, using carefully structured derivation process that results in HKDF generated key `(hkdf_pk, hkdf_sk)` seeded from private input, powering the key separation, verifiablility, & cryptographic binding of the nullifier and note commitment.
-**Users end up proving they know the key pair `e_sk,e_pk` as private inputs when generating their proofs.**
+**Users end up proving they know the key pair `esk,epk` as private inputs when generating their proofs.**

 This lets the circuit then make use of the known curve equation & generator points to constrain that the two keys are either mathematically paired together or not, without ever needing to reveal these values, since constraint the generation point of secp256k1 to the two keys for an expected known value.
 To prevent double-spending of headstash allocations: